isomerpages/moh-vaccinegov/_locations/mobile-vaccination-team.md

 permalink: /locations/mvt/
 variant: markdown
 ---
-The mobile vaccination teams will be deployed for a few days at each location before moving to other locations.<br>
+Mobile Vaccination Teams (MVTs) will continue to be deployed to selected heartland locations to make it even more convenient for seniors to get vaccinated.<br>

 The operating hours for the mobile vaccination teams are:<br>